8ctopus/nano-router/README.md

 ## features

-- very fast (down to 2ms on simple routing)
+- very fast (less than 2ms on simple routing)
 - uses PSR-7 and PSR-17 standards

 While I consider it still experimental, I have been using it in production to host [legend.octopuslabs.io](https://legend.octopuslabs.io/) without any issues so far.